-Stephanie Jack is a mixed race Australian and Singaporean Chinese actor and vocalist.
+Stephanie Jack is a mixed race Australian and Singaporean-Chinese actor, writer, and singer.
 Born into a family of adventurers, she has lived in six different countries and aboard a yacht.

-The program was unique in that it offered a semester in residency at the Moscow Art Theatre School, established in 1898 by Stanislavski and Danchenko.
-In Moscow, Stephanie trained in acting, ballet, fencing, and partner acrobatics by day, and performed a devised production of The Idiot to Russian audiences in the evening.
+During a semester in residency at the Moscow Art Theatre School, Stephanie trained in acting, ballet, fencing, and partner acrobatics by day, and performed a devised production of The Idiot to Russian audiences in the evening.

 Stephanie's own no-budget semi-autobiographical short 'She'll Be Right' (2017) won Best First Short at the Los Angeles Underground Film Forum.

 As a writer, Stephanie has contributed to Peril Magazine (Australia), Doyenne (Singapore), and Hapa Mag (USA) and Forty South Magazine (Australia)

-Stephanie also goes by her Chinese name 卢恩典 ("lu en dian").
+Stephanie also goes by the Chinese name 卢恩典 (Lu En Dian).